Skip to Main Content

 in Roseville

-A slip and fall can turn your world upside down in more ways than one.
+An unexpected fall can turn your world upside down in more ways than one.
 One minute you are entering a grocery store, post office, or business.
 Next, you are lying on your back in obvious pain.
+Far too many people have had to deal with this situation.
+The National Floor Safety Institute estimates that one million people nationwide seek medical care for slip and falls each year.

-When property owners fail to maintain their properties, they become liable to anyone injured in a slip and fall accident.
+When individuals fail to maintain their properties, they become liable to anyone injured from a tumble.
 Bringing a claim for compensation is not easy, however.
 There are many hurdles along the way, and injured victims would do well to reach out to a Roseville slip and fall accident attorney today to review their case.

 Slip and Falls Cause Painful Injuries